catalyst/moodle-block_html_placeholders/README.md

 This plugin supports shortcodes (see https://moodle.org/plugins/filter_shortcodes).

-To be able to utilise this feature you require filter_shortcodes plugin to be installed in you Moodle.
+To be able to utilise this feature you require filter_shortcodes plugin to be installed in your Moodle.

 Then you can wrap your placeholders into [htmlplaceholder] tag in any HTML content across your site.